DeveloperWilliams/MERN-Blog-App/README.md

 5. Push your changes to your forked repository.
 6. Open a Pull Request to the main repository, providing a detailed description of your changes and the problem they solve.

-Please make sure your code adheres to our coding standards and passes all tests.
+Please make sure your code adheres to my coding standards and passes all tests.

 ## License